BoatrApp/The-Ultimate-Guide-to-Co-Owning-a-Boat/compiler/output/2024-11-29T15:03:20.918Z/ebook.md

 - Peak Times: Develop a fair system for handling high-demand periods, such as rotating holiday slots.

-- Guests: Agree on the terms for allowing people outside the co-ownership captain the boat; with or without one of the co-owners being part of the trip.
+- Guests: Agree on the terms for allowing people outside the co-ownership to captain the boat; with or without one of the co-owners being part of the trip.

-- Digital Tools: Use a digital scheduling tool like Google Calendar or specialized apps like [Boatr](https://www.getboatr.com/download) to streamline planning and provide easy access to the boat’s availability.
+- Digital Tools: Use a digital scheduling tool like Google Calendar, Trello or specialized apps like [Boatr](https://www.getboatr.com/download) to streamline planning and provide easy access to the boat’s availability.

 Effective scheduling reduces misunderstandings and makes co-ownership more enjoyable for everyone.

----

 ## **Navigating Common Challenges**